 Founders of the lo-fi garage scene of The Futurians, Pumice et al, The Terminals grew from the writing partnership of the late Peter Stapleton and Stephen Cogle in The Victor Dimisich Band.
 Mick Elborado is the permanent third Terminal with Stapleton and Cogle, in a band which saw folks like the Heneys from 25c and the Crooks from The Renderers pop in and out.
-The opening track from their second album, Touch, ‘Basket Case’ showcases keyboards-freak Elborado and bounces off Brian Crook’s unconfined fuzz guitar.
-Here Elborado commands battle helicopters vs UFOs, describes isobar maps for the blind, and much more.
-All from the same haunted Moog played by Janine Stagg in Dadamah, which was later lost in a fire that destroyed Stapleton’s home at Purakaunui.
+This opening track from their second LP Touch, ‘Basket Case’ showcases the Ravenstine-ish Tesla coil cyberman shrieks of clever-clogs keys-freak Elborado, bouncing sparks off Brian Crook’s unconfined fuzz guitar.
+Here he commands battle helicopters vs UFOs, describes isobar maps for the blind, receives chrome-plated 3-D communiques from the galvanic dinosaur swamp and sets the alarm clock which triggers the magpie’s guillotine – all from the same haunted Moog played by Janine Stagg in Dadamah, which was later lost in a fire that destroyed Stapleton’s home at Purakaunui.

 7. micronism – rainbow city (1998)